sovrynn/ecdo/README.md

 ### Adding TODOs

-Whenever you add a reference to something you would like to investigate in the future, add a `"TODO"` somewhere (ex: in the section header).
+Whenever you add a reference to something you would like to investigate in the future, add a "TODO" (capitalized) somewhere (ex: in the section header).

-This will allow you to easily search for a list of potential topics to look into using `grep` on "TODO".
+This will allow you to easily reference a list of potential topics to look into by using `grep` on "TODO".

 ## TODO wishlist, top priorities